Authentication

 https://api.example.com/resource?api_key=your_actual_api_key_here

-Header key - In API Key authentication, a “header key” typically refers to the method of including the API Key as a value in an HTTP header when making API requests.
-This method is frequently used to secure API endpoints by transmitting authentication credentials in the HTTP headers rather than as part of the URL or request body.
+The header key is used to secure API endpoints by transmitting authentication credentials in the HTTP headers rather than as part of the URL or request body.

-1. Template in the Header Value: Instead of hard-coding the actual API Key or authentication token directly into the header, you use a template or placeholder, which is typically enclosed in curly braces or some other distinctive format.
+1. Template in the Header Value — Instead of hard-coding the API Key or authentication token directly into the header, you use a template or placeholder, typically enclosed in curly braces or some other distinctive format.
 For example:

 ActionScript